 The Benevolent Fund has supported NESTT - Nurture, Empowerment and Skills through Therapy and Training.
 Lydia Noor trained 15 people, exploring therapeutic repsonses in education.
 Those people will go on to lead workshops themselves.
 You can read more and see some pictures from her work

-The Benevolent Fund is supporting Lucy Aphramor as she draft her book: 'Conscious Nutrition: doing better through food'.
-The book explores why compassion and social justice are relvant to conversations about lifesttyle and health.
+The Benevolent Fund is supporting Lucy Aphramor as she drafst her book: 'Conscious Nutrition: doing better through food'.
+The book explores why compassion and social justice are relvant to conversations about lifestyle and health.
 You can read an outline of Lucy's book and the impact of the Ben Fund grant